wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 You can think of it as a shared message board that both the VM and your C code can leave bits of data on for the other side to process.

-The array is zero-based, and each slot holds a value of any type.
+The array is zero-based, and each slot can hold a value of any type.
 It is dynamically sized, but it's your responsibility to ensure there are enough slots *before* you use them.
 You do this by calling:

     :::c
     wrenEnsureSlots(WrenVM* vm, int slotCount);